LINCellularNeuroscience/VAME/README.md

 ![workflow](https://github.com/LINCellularNeuroscience/VAME/blob/master/Images/workflow.png)

-# VAME in a nutshell
+# VAME in a Nutshell
 VAME is a PyTorch based deep learning framework which leverages the power of recurrent neural networks (RNN) to model sequential data.

 # Installation of VAME

+# Getting Started

 # News